A focus on long-term performance

 Are you cleaning rooms that rarely get used now that the kids have flown the nest?
-Or perhaps finding the idea of a stroll and a coffee in the botanic gardens more attractive than the thought of spending Saturday mowing lawns and clipping hedges?
+Or perhaps finding the idea of a stroll and a coffee more attractive than the thought of weekends spent mowing lawns and trimming hedges?

-Along with some other Aussies aged fifty and sixty-something, you may be mulling the benefits of a smaller, lower maintenance pad which doesn’t take half the weekend to maintain and can be locked up and left when your next big holiday rolls around.
+Along with some other Australians in, or approaching, retirement you may be mulling over the benefits of a smaller, lower maintenance home, which doesn’t take half the weekend to maintain and can be locked up and left when your next big holiday rolls around.

-Moving onto the other practical elements of downsizing, here are a few things to add to your to do list.
+If you are contemplating downsizing, here are a few things to add to your to-do list.

 If you’re a pet owner who’s planning to swap the backyard for an inner-city courtyard or balcony, you may want to check that any prospective perch can accommodate your furry friends comfortably – and legally.
 It can be common for body corporates in apartment and townhouse complexes to prohibit dogs over a certain size, or to require residents to seek permission before bringing cats and dogs onto the premises.
 If re-homing your pets is not practical or too much of a wrench emotionally, it may make sense to postpone your move until after their natural passing.